Best 9mm Pistols [2024]: Ranked by Size and Use

 Now, do I think that it’ll fully replace a higher-end duty pistol?
 No. But if you’re looking for a bare-bones budget gun that’ll get the job done…You need to look into the Canik.

 If you read any of our reviews on duty pistols, you’ll have noticed that we bring up the Canik…a lot.
 And that’s because this 9mm is definitely worth your time.
-It’s not only worth being at the top of my list for best budget gun, but it’s also worthy of inclusion on home defense pistols.
+It’s not only worth being at the top of my list for the best budget gun, but it’s also worthy of inclusion on home defense pistols.

 Check out our full-length Canik TP9SF review here!